pressgang-ccms/PressGangCCMSUI/testplan.md

 7 Feb 2013
-image rendering not working for revisions
-Create topic link need not check for unsaved changes if already in new topic screen Need a way to add source urls
+Need a way to add source urls
 End create and edit dates not working
 Need way to regenerate lucene index